 “How long is a scrimmage?”
 Todd asked.

-“I’m not sure.
-Probably not as long as a regular game.
+“It’s not nearly as long as a regular game.
+Each quarter is only six minutes long, and the clock keeps running unless there’s a time out; maybe there are some other things that also stop the clock.
 The idea is to try out offensive plays and defensive alignments against the other team.”

 “Who is the other team?”
 Heather asked.